Ifeanyi

 Ifeanyichukwu or Ifeanyinachukwu is a name of Igbo origin which means "nothing is impossible with God."
 The name is often shortened as Ifeanyi by most people.
 The letter 'f' is sometimes replaced with 'h' and is spelled as Iheanyichukwu or Iheanyi by some people with slightly different dialect but the meaning remains the same.
-Also notable is the fact that the name is given to male child at birth, but in some cases, female child also bear the name.
+Also notable is the fact that the name is given to male children at birth, but in some cases, female children also bear the name.